DanielOram/Python_projects_for_github/README.md

 - One_Liner_Python_Games -> this contains various attempts to create
   simple python programs that create visual mazes in as little code as possible
+- http_python -> this contains various scripts that make http requests.
+  - httpPy.py -> Simple script that makes use of the requests library to make a GET request from a url and display the response     in json formatted data.
 - django_trial_on_mac -> this is a django web-app I made as an example of integrating html/css with a python MVC structure.